SAP-archive/teched2020-DT261/README.md

     - Run the web shop in your IDE
     - Deploy the web shop to SAP Cloud Platform
 - [Exercise 1 - Loading products from SAP S/4HANA Cloud](exercises/ex1/)
-    - [mplement the products controller
+    - Implement the products controller
     - Configure the SAP S/4HANA destination in your IDE
     - Configure the SAP S/4HANA destination on SAP Cloud Platform
 - [Exercise 2 - Placing the order with SAP S/4HANA Cloud](exercises/ex2/)